Beeranco/PiAutomation/README.md

+### Just use any SD card? ###
+The simpel answer is no.
+Definitly do not use cheap Target, Walmart, AliExpress like SD cards!

+There are people that will tell you the "best" card in terms of performance, that's just part of the story.
+Speed good, go fast is nice but more important in this use case: reliability

+The most reliable SD cards tested so far in order are:
+SanDisk Extreme Pro
+SanDisk Extreme
+SanDisk Ultra
+Samsung Evo Plus
+Samsung Evo
+Kingston

 ### 1GB of ram not good enough? ###
 It's not the case of not being good enough, the Pi's all suffer from a major flaw: the SD card.